rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 This is my second post dedicated to the _error information loss_ in Haskell (the first was about [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).

 ## Nutshell
-`Alternative` is a popular functional programming concept and a name of a frequently used Haskell typeclass. `Alternative` helps in writing elegant, concise code. `Alternative` instances are also known for producing confusing errors.
+`Alternative` is a popular functional programming concept and the name of a frequently used Haskell typeclass. `Alternative` helps in writing elegant, concise code. `Alternative` instances are also known for producing confusing errors.

-I realized that there is an interesting connection between the `Alternative` and optimism:
+I realized that there is an interesting connection between `Alternative` and optimism:
 Thinking about _the glass being half empty or half full_, look at this computation:
 `a <|> b`
 and assume that `a` fails and `b` succeeds.
 _A half empty glass_ makes us think about the failure of `a`:
 _Why_ did `a` fail?
-Would it not be better if _some_ `a` failures caused the whole computation to fail?...
+Would it not be better if some `a` failures caused the whole computation to fail?...
 _A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the semantics of `<|>`.

 A half full glass is not what you always want.

 My goal is to consider `Alternative` instances from the point of view of the errors.
 This "pessimistic" viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
-My second goal is to show a useful, blueprint instance that is missing in the standard library and is different from the instances I have found in Hackage.
+My second goal is to show a useful instance that is missing in the standard library and is different from the instances I have found in Hackage.
 This instances is pessimistically constructed to preserve the failure information.
 My third goal is to briefly consider a possibility of rethinking the `Alternative` typeclass itself.

 I am using the term _error_ colloquially, the correct term is _exception_.  _Exception information loss_ just does not have a ring to it.